akiraohgaki/chirit/README.md

 #### State management

-Create a counter component using the `State`:
+Create a counter component using the `State` class:

 TypeScript/JavaScript